 All the work I do is highly confidential, so for the purpose of this client, let’s call him Michael.

-Michel owns a chain of stores in a large regional center, employing just under 100 people.
+Michael owns a chain of stores in a large regional center, employing just under 100 people.

 Successful, he has been in business for 20 plus years and while it may be easy to rest on his laurels, he is highly aware that the market in his highly regulated industry is changing.
-Nearing retirement age, Michel still has a vibrant drive toward his business; it is his legacy.
+Nearing retirement age, Michael still has a vibrant drive toward his business; it is his legacy.